CloudM-Migrate/documentation/Endpoint-Configuration-Guides/HostedExchange.md

 If this fails validate the information has been entered correctly.

-Click Advanced Settings and under the Account Details section select Credential Method and change it to Delegated Access.

 ---

 ### Delegated Access

 Delegated access gives a user account permission to access another.
 Delegated access must be set up if not utlizing an Enterprise plan of Office 365.

+Select Advanced Settings and under the Account Details section select Credential Method and change it to Delegated Access.

 <a href="https://support.microsoft.com/en-us/office/allow-someone-else-to-manage-your-mail-and-calendar-41c40c04-3bd1-4d22-963a-28eafec25926.html#">Setting up delegated access</a>